 When you get hurt on the job, your work injuries can result in major medical bills, and those need to be paid even if you’re too injured to keep working.
 You may be entitled to Workers’ Compensation benefits as soon as you are injured.
 Contact us right away so we can fight for what’s rightfully yours.
 Let us get started on getting you your New Jersey Workers’ Comp benefits as soon as possible.
-We’ve helped thousands of work injury victims in Paterson, Newark, Jersey City, New Brunswick, Hackensack, Elizabeth and all over New Jersey get their paychecks rolling in again.
+We’ve helped thousands of work injury victims in Paterson, Passaic, Newark, Jersey City, New Brunswick, Hackensack, Elizabeth and all over New Jersey get their paychecks rolling in again.

 Don’t wait!
 Find an experienced New Jersey Workers’ Compensation attorney to oversee your case from start to finish.
 Make sure you have someone you can trust double-checking all paperwork, keeping everyone informed of your medical directives and making sure you get all the financial compensation the law allows.